Miami station (Amtrak): History

-In the early 1990s, the Florida Department of Transportation began planning an intermodal station to link Tri-Rail, Amtrak, and Metrorail to the Miami International Airport.
-These plans were completed as the Miami Intermodal Center, located 4 miles south of the current station and an equal distance west of downtown.
-Metrorail opened to the station in 2012, Tri-Rail commuter trains began serving the new platforms in April 2015, and Amtrak was originally expected to serve this station in 2016, but an error during design resulted in the constructed platforms too short to accommodate the longer trains Amtrak uses during the winter.
-The original design would have resulted in grade crossings being blocked by the last cars of these longer trains.
-After changes to traffic patterns around the station, Amtrak was initially expected to move to Miami Airport Station in late 2018.
+In the early 1990s, the Florida Department of Transportation (FDOT) began planning an intermodal station to connect Tri-Rail, Amtrak, and Metrorail with Miami International Airport.
+These plans were completed as the Miami Intermodal Center, located 4 miles south of the former Amtrak station and the same distance west of downtown Miami.
+Metrorail service to the station began in 2012, followed by Tri-Rail service in April 2015.
+Amtrak was initially expected to begin serving the station in 2016.
+A design error, however, resulted in platforms that were too short to accommodate Amtrak's longer seasonal trains.
+When stopped at the station, the final cars of these trains would have blocked the grade crossing at NW 25th Street.